dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

 ## Coherency QB workflow

 The coherency QB is responsible for the following:
-- **Verifying** the dependency flow is correct and will produced the desired build, and fixing if necessary.
+- **Verifying** the dependency flow is correct and will produce the desired build, and fixing if necessary.
 Repository owners are generally responsible for dependency flow into their repositories and designating branches as producing assets for the correct channels.
 The coherency QB serves as a final